Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 `&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it lasts as long as the function where the lifetime was defined.

-(Now at this point you might be asking how you actually would return a reference to `3` in rust... that's a more complicated question and the answer is to put it on the heap.
+(Now at this point you might be asking how you actually would return a reference to `3` in Rust... that's a more complicated question and the answer is to put it on the heap.
 Look up the`box` type to learn more.)

 But on to bigger fish!